RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - Hartley v Ponsonby
         - Already had a duty to bring ship to destination
   - Part payment of a debt
-    - The rule in Pinnel’s Case is that a promise to pay part of a debt will not constitute consideration for a promise to accept the payment in satisfaction of the debt.
+    - The rule in Pinnel's Case is that a promise to pay part of a debt will not constitute consideration for a promise to accept the payment in satisfaction of the debt.
-    -  if D owes C $10, C’s promise to accept $8 in full settlement of the debt will not, on its own, be contractually binding on C. D will not have provided good consideration for the promise.
+    -  if D owes C $10, C's promise to accept $8 in full settlement of the debt will not, on its own, be contractually binding on C. D will not have provided good consideration for the promise.
     - Case Summary: Foakes v Beer (1884) 9 App Cas 605 (House of Lords)
       - Appeal Information: This was an appeal from the Court of Appeal.
       - Facts: